 For how long are we willing to tinker with constitutional principles, deploy soldiers, call for the reinstatement of the death penalty, resort to mob justice and take short-term but precarious decisions, instead of fixing our police service, overhauling its leadership and repairing the criminal justice system?

 At the same time, the deployment invoked dreadful memories of a repressive army occupying black townships in the 1980s, when the army was seen as the apartheid state’s critical weapon of repression.
+In a democratic South Africa, the military has mostly been deployed domestically for relief-and-rescue missions related to natural disasters.
+Whenever it was deployed against civilians, it was always to give the police cover and backup in crime hot spots.

 The last time the army was deployed to battle it out with civilians in our recent history was disastrous.
 It was a peacekeeping force that was not sufficiently well organised to deal with the conflict between hostel-dwelling Inkatha Freedom Party supporters and township residents just before the 1994 elections.
 Scores died, including peacekeepers who accidentally shot each other.
 The former commander of the National Peacekeeping Force, Gabriel Ramushwana, admitted then that the army was not designed or trained to deal with domestic conflicts.